Donders-Institute/bidscoin/docs/workflow.rst

     options:
-      -h, --help            show this help message and exit -p LABEL [LABEL ...], --participant LABEL [LABEL ...]
+      -h, --help            show this help message and exit -p, --participant LABEL [LABEL ...]
                             Space separated list of selected sub-# names/folders to be processed (the sub-prefix can be omitted).
 Otherwise all subjects in the sourcefolder will be processed
-      -b NAME, --bidsmap NAME
-                            The study bidsmap file with the mapping heuristics.
+      -b, --bidsmap NAME    The study bidsmap file with the mapping heuristics.
 If the bidsmap filename is just the base name (i.e. no "/" in the name) then it is assumed to be located in the current directory or in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml
       -f, --force           Process all subjects, regardless of existing subject folders in the bidsfolder.
-Otherwise these subject folders will be skipped -c [SPECS], --cluster [SPECS]
-                            Use the DRMAA library to submit the bidscoiner jobs to a high-performance compute (HPC) cluster.
+Otherwise these subject folders will be skipped -c, --cluster [SPECS] Use the DRMAA library to submit the bidscoiner jobs to a high-performance compute (HPC) cluster.
 You can add an opaque DRMAA argument with native specifications for your HPC resource manager (NB: Use quotes and include at least one space character to prevent premature parsing -- see examples)